How do you know which supplements to take during your pregnancy? Are there certain supplements you should be avoiding?

 When Should You Take Prenatal Supplementation?

 You should take prenatal supplements throughout your pregnancy.
-A doctor might direct you to include an iron supplement if it seems like your levels are low.
+A doctor might direct you to include an iron supplement if it seems like your levels are low, or if you are expecting multiples.

 You may also be advised to increase the doses of supplements you are already taking.
 You should not increase your doses unless directed explicitly because excessive amounts of vitamins can cause overdoses that will potentially harm you and your baby.